-Every consulting firm talks about value-based fees and they usually want to price themselves in this way since value-based fees model offers very high margin.
+Every consulting firm talks about value-based fees and they usually want to price themselves in this way since the value-based fees model offers a very high margin.
 Sometimes they succeed.
 Yet, they usually fail.

-This post, and related podcast, addresses why value-based fees are widely misunderstood and rarely work in consulting.
+This post and related podcast address why value-based fees are widely misunderstood and rarely work in consulting.
 The key insight is about the forces of supply and demand.

 Now, think about this for a second.
 Some of you may say, “Hey, hold on a second!
 That makes sense.
 We are going to generate $100 million of value for this client, so we should get paid 5% or 10%.
 That seems reasonable.”